-Chiang Mai, known as the Rose of the North, blooms into life at the end of the cool season.
-Every first weekend of February, the Chiang Mai Flower festival takes place.
+Chiang Mai, Thailand, known as the Rose of the North, blooms into life at the end of the cool season.
+Every first weekend of February, the Chiang Mai Flower festival takes place, an excellent outdoor activity that displays Thai culture wonderfully.
 The best part of the Flower festival is on Saturday.
 The parade lines up from the train station to Narawat Bridge.
 The parade route goes down Tha Phae Rd to the gate and turns left and follows the moat to Suan Buak Haad City Park.
 The parade moves at a slow pace and stops several times so there is plenty of time to take pictures of the colourful floats, beautifully attired girls and hill tribe people in native costume.

 The Inthakin City Pillar Festival takes place over the course of 8 days in Chiang Mai each year.
 Inthakin begins on the 12th day of the waning 6th lunar month.
-This is a uniquely Chiang Mai event that should not be missed and takes place on the grounds of Wat Chedi Luang.
+This is a unique cultural experience, a Chiang Mai exclusive event that should not be missed and takes place on the grounds of Wat Chedi Luang.
 The festival begins with a procession around the old town of the city.
 A Buddha image called Phra Fon Saen Haa (the Five Hundred Thousand Raindrop Buddha) is carried, blessed with lustral water and placed in the courtyard of the temple.
 After this, the devotees are allowed to venerate the Buddha and the City Pillar, and to place flowers, candles and incense in each of twenty-eight bowls laid out on mats in the temple.
 This ceremony is known as Tham Boon Khan Dok.
 The best time to see this is at night.
 The temple is dramatically lit up and the streets around the temple are filled with vendors selling not only flowers, candles and incense to the worshippers, but also lots of food and drink.
-There are also cultural performances and dance displays.
+There are also cultural performances and dance displays, a perfect family activity.

 Loy Krathong/Yee Peng is one of the most beautiful of all Thai festivals and in Chiang Mai lasts for 3 full days.
 The last night being that of the 12th full moon of the year (which is usually in November).
 In the small town of Mae Jo, north of Chiang Mai, the festival is started on Saturday night by simultaneously launching thousands upon thousands of hot air balloons called Khom Loy.
 Loi Krathong coincides with the northern Thai (Lanna) festival known as ”Yi Peng” which means second month on Northern Thai.